 Students obtain and complete a program application with their high school guidance office and an ECC Application for Admission.
 Students with a GPA lower than 2.5 are not eligible to participate.
 Prospective students apply to the ECA during their sophomore year (10th grade) in high school.

 The ECA Selection Committee is made up of high school staff.
 They review the overall picture of a student’s academic performance by considering the following:

-- Minimum cumulative GPA of 2.50 or higher and ACT/SAT or ECC Accuplacer college-ready scores – testing into English Composition I and Contemporary Math or College Algebra.
+- Minimum cumulative GPA of 2.50 or higher and ACT/SAT and ECC Accuplacer college-ready scores – testing into English Composition I and Contemporary Math or College Algebra.
 GPA is based on three semesters of attendance – freshman year and first term of sophomore year.
 The ACT/SAT may be utilized for placement if taken; however, the ACT/SAT test is not required.

 - Official student disciplinary record and attendance record from school.